redu/usability/README.md

 #### Value
 The measure of value must guided to accomplish Redu's strategic decisions:

-1. content production;
+1. Content production;
-2. management of V.L.E. (“A.V.A.”);
+2. Management of V.L.E. (“A.V.A.”);
-3. members' social interactions (“A.V.A.”);
+3. Members' social interactions (“A.V.A.”);
-4. lessons' visualization;
+4. Lessons' visualization;
-5. security and privacy;
+5. Security and privacy;
-6. partnership.
+6. Partnership.

 #### Impediment
 The measure of impediment must follow the [usability's standart metrics](https://github.com/redu/usability/blob/master/README.md#what-is-the-goal-of-this-branch).